The Naked Brothers Band (TV series): Editing

 Craig Cobb is the picture editor for the series; he was also the assistant editor for Sex and the City.

 Cobb worked with supervising sound editor Louis Bertini, who had been the editor for Sex and The City.
 Of the editing process, Bertini explains that editing the show was not much different from editing Sex and the City; they brought a similar "approach and constriction to the audio elements", although unlike Sex in the City, the show had a "larger cartoon element".
 However, Cobb considered the editing to be a challenge because he felt that a certain degree of unscripted "magic on set" existed that required more work.
 Because most of the children on the series are not professional actors—in addition to the music that was to be added—the editing process created a situation that was somewhat "messy".
 Nonetheless, Cobb believed the combination of factors created a "magic" of its own "and it's what makes this show really shine".

 When an episode completed filming, Cobb edited on the Final Cut Pro application, which normally took four days to complete.
 Bertini—who spent the same amount of time editing—then converted unnecessary script and added sound effects.
 Cobb says, "The 16:9 SD workflow was the plan for the 2008 season, but that has changed.
 We're working in 4:3 SD with the ProRes 422 codec, so we're cutting in a broadcast-quality format that we'll later output without having to recapture all the footage."

-According to Cobb, it is very difficult to coordinate the television's screen-framing:

-There are many issues to consider.
-If I were able to cut it 16:9, I would be able to keep an eye on the outside edges of the frame.
-Since I only cut it in 4:3, I don't get to see what's going on in the entire frame.
-Therefore, should an HD version be required, potentially a lot of adjustments will have to be made in the final edit.
-Occasionally, we've had to look at the 16:9 footage to reposition a couple of shots and I've seen light stands and such that will have to be removed somehow in a 16:9 version of the show.
-However, everything has been shot in 16:9 HD, so we will never have to stretch any images to fill the 16:9 frame.